dydxopsdao/v4-infrastructure/validator_notifier/README.md

 Alternatively, if you have created the project directly in Terraform Cloud and set it as VSC-driven, you will have to trigger builds either by pushing to repo or by clicking 'New run' in Terraform Cloud.

+### Optional: dedicated invoker user

-Create a separate user with minimal permissions to invoke the function.
+You will be able to call the Lambda function via HTTPS.
+However, if you want to invoke it via AWS internal means, you can create a separate user with minimal permissions, say to list and invoke the function.
 An example IAM inline policy could look like this:

 ```
 {